Information for consumers

 The process of providing consumer credit

 To express their interest in entering into a consumer credit agreement, the consumer can use the request form available at www.rl.cz or the provider’s contact details above.
 Subsequently, the provider shall present a non-binding calculation of the consumer credit to the consumer based on the information and parameters provided by the consumer.
-To express their interest in entering into a consumer credit agreement, the consumer may also use the provider’s web-based application at www.financovanivozu.cz where the consumer shall calculate the consumer credit themselves (based on data entered by the consumer in the web-based application).
+To express their interest in entering into a consumer credit agreement, the consumer may also use the provider’s online calculation at www.rl.cz where the consumer shall calculate the parameters of the consumer credit themselves (based on data entered by the consumer).
 Subsequently, and if still interested in entering into the consumer credit agreement, the consumer will be asked by the provider to fill in the consumer credit application and to submit documents proving the consumer’s income and other related documents and information.
-The consumer credit application, together with the documents proving the consumer’s income, constitute fundamental materials for the provider to decide whether the consumer credit can be provided to the consumer.
+The consumer credit application, together with the documents proving the consumer’s income and its sustainability, constitute fundamental materials for the provider to decide whether the consumer credit can be provided to the consumer.
 In the next step, the provider and the consumer negotiate the agreement; during this negotiation the consumer may be asked to provide any additional information or any additional documents related to the consumer’s creditworthiness.
 Before entering into the agreement, the provider will shall provide to the consumer the proposed consumer credit agreement and information on the offered consumer credit through a standardized form, and the provider shall duly explain the same in a way so as to enable the consumer to assess whether the proposed consumer credit agreement corresponds to their needs and financial situation.
-The consumer credit agreement shall always be concluded in writing, with attached handwritten signatures of the parties.
+The consumer credit agreement shall always be concluded in writing, with attached handwritten signatures of the parties or electronically through the application DigiSign.
 The consumer shall obtain one copy of the consumer credit agreement immediately after its conclusion.
-After concluding the agreement, the consumer credit shall be drawn to the bank account of the supplier of the financed object (goods), fundamentally only after the security of the consumer’s debts following from the consumer credit agreement is valid and effective, unless agreed otherwise by the parties in the consumer credit agreement.
+After concluding the agreement, the consumer credit shall be drawn to the bank account of the supplier of the financed object (vehicle), fundamentally only after the security of the consumer’s debts following from the consumer credit agreement is valid and effective, unless agreed otherwise by the parties in the consumer credit agreement.
 Some of the above described acts of the process of concluding the consumer credit agreement may also be executed through an intermediary.

 In the scope of communicating (orally or in writing) with the consumer regarding the provision of the consumer credit, the provider does not provide any advice in terms of Section 85(1) of the Consumer Credit Act.